 Lori Weber started as our Admin Assistant in May, 2017.
 She has been working in an office environment for many years and is also educated in the field of information technology.
 She has lived in Janesville most of her life.

 My name is Reverend Michael Rahlf, but people usually call me Pastor Mike.
 I was born in Platteville, Wisconsin.
 My family moved to Dubuque, Iowa when I was a small boy and was very involved in our local church growing up.
 I attended Camp Ewalu in Strawberry Point and later served there as a camp counselor.
 I am a second career pastor that had several other jobs previously including CNA, making custom windows, and was a salesman for Coca Cola.
 I attended Clarke College where I majored in religious studies.
 I then attended Wartburg Seminary where I received a master's in divinity degree.
 As a part of my seminary career, I interned for a year at First English Lutheran Church in Platteville, which is the church I was baptized in.
 I was in charge of campus ministry as well as serving the congregation in my time there.
 Another important experience in seminary, was spending a winter term in Israel during my senior year.
 I was able to walk in the footsteps of Jesus and was very formative for me.
 I taught confirmation class prior to and during seminary and was involved in an ecumenical Emmaus community for many years in Dubuque.
-Upon graduation, I was called to serve Our Savior's and Zion Lutheran Churches in Radcliffe, Iowa, where I am currently.
-One of my accomplishments here is helping implement a community garden where much of the harvest is donated to local food pantries.
+Upon graduation, I was called to serve Our Savior's and Zion Lutheran Churches in Radcliffe, Iowa.
+One of my accomplishments there was helping implement a community garden where much of the harvest is donated to local food pantries.
 I am steeped in Lutheran theology and love Bible studies, derive energy from the youth, am passionate about social and justice issues, and am grounded in Christ and Christ crucified.